PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 the circuit until the desired gate set is reached.

 The example below shows how the user can visualize the decomposition.
-We begin with creating a :class:`~.pennylane.QuantumPhaseEstimation` circuit.
+We begin with creating a :class:`~.pennylane.QuantumPhaseEstimation` circuit:

 .. code-block:: python